 At present, the term “Hedge Fund” alone does not provide enough insight to enable prudent decision making at portfolio construction level.
 The strategies and techniques employed by “hedge funds” are so multitudinous that without looking inside the box it is impossible to know which one is in line with your investment objectives.
 Between broad categories like long/short, market neutral, event driven and arbitrage it can become confusing to evaluate performance without help from analytical ratios and some basic mathematical calculations, but luckily this information is always provided by the fund distributor in their fund literature to aid in the selection process.

-In recent years CTAs have gained notable attention and knowledge of their existence has finally made its way to discretionary investors.
+In recent years CTAs have gained notable attention and knowledge of their existence has finally made its way to non-professional investors.
 Where we encounter confusion is where CTAs are brought into the conversation alongside hedge funds; often being introduced as opposing terms.

 CTA, noun.,(Commodity Trading Advisor)-“…an individual or organization which, for compensation or profit, advises others as to the value of or the advisability of buying or selling futures contracts, options on futures, retail off-exchange forex contracts or swaps.”
 National Futures Association.